step-security-bot/cia-compliance-manager/docs/architecture/ARCHITECTURE.md

 ## C4 Component Diagram

-The Component diagram shows the key components within the Security Assessment Module.

-**Architecture Focus:** Demonstrates the internal structure of the Security Assessment Module, showing how individual UI components interact with data repositories and state management.
+**🏛️ Architecture Focus:** Demonstrates the internal structure of the Security Assessment Module, showing how individual UI components interact with data repositories and state management.

-**Technical Focus:** Illustrates the component-based approach to security assessment, with specialized components for selection, visualization, calculation, and recommendations.
+**🔧 Technical Focus:** Illustrates the component-based approach to security assessment, with specialized components for selection, visualization, calculation, and recommendations.

 ```mermaid
 C4Component